RaphaelLins6/Projeto-de-banco-de-dados/README.md

 o XAMPP.

-☠️ College project where was requested to build a CRUD with database in PHP and MySQL using XAMPP.
+☠️ College project where was requested to build a CRUD with database in PHP and SQL using XAMPP.
 ## Aprendizados | Learnings

 ☠️ Aprendi a fazer CRUD, usar banco de dados com o